realpython/python-guide/docs/starting/install/linux.rst

 You do not need to install or configure anything else to use Python.
 Having said that, I would strongly recommend that you install the tools and libraries described in the next section before you start building Python applications for real-world use.
-In particular, you should always install Distribute, as it makes it much easier for you to use other third-party Python libraries.
+In particular, you should always install Setuptools, as it makes it much easier for you to use other third-party Python libraries.

-Distribute & Pip
+Setuptools & Pip
 ----------------

-The most crucial third-party Python software of all is Distribute, which extends the packaging and installation facilities provided by the distutils in the standard library.
-Once you add Distribute to your Python system you can download and install any compliant Python software product with a single command.
+The most crucial third-party Python software of all is Setuptools, which extends the packaging and installation facilities provided by the distutils in the standard library.
+Once you add Setuptools to your Python system you can download and install any compliant Python software product with a single command.
 It also enables you to add this network installation capability to your own Python software with very little work.

-To obtain the latest version of Distribute for Linux, run the python script available here: `python-distribute <http://python-distribute.org/distribute_setup.py>`_
+To obtain the latest version of Setuptools for Linux, run the python script available here: `python-distribute <http://python-distribute.org/distribute_setup.py>`_

 The new``easy_install`` command you have available is considered by many to be